 - In the "Symbol Generator" dialog box, make sure you are on the Copy/Modify tab, then select "Lumped-Components" from the "Symbol category" drop down list.
+(Side note: if you want to use the Auto-Generate tab instead, you'll have to add an extra step to specify the number of pins.
+See Note 1 at the bottom of the this post.)
 Click on the resistor icon.
 The "Symbol name" edit box will populate as ads_rflib:R .
 Click OK to dismiss the "Symbol Generator" dialog box.
 By the way, you can draw your own symbol if there is no suitable one already: Search for the "Draw a Custom Symbol" topic in the doc.

 - In the Symbol drawing canvas you can see the symbol as been automatically created, with pins 1 and 2 with default names P1 and P2.
 Double click on each pin in turn and change the name to match those listed in the Verilog code module resistor(p, n); i.e. set the name of pin 1 and 2, to p and n, respectively.